ViliamV/todoist_scheduler/README.md

 Start each line with one of the listed letter followed by space:

 - `P ` - the name of Todoist project.
 If in doubt, use Inbox.
 - `I ` - for recurring tasks is an interval of repetition.
-Followed by number and word (or starting letter of a word) day/week/month/year.
+Followed by number and word (or starting letter of a word) day / week / month / month on the last day / year.
 - `T ` - task/tasks.
 Add as many as you want.
 - `C ` - if there are more tasks, this is an index of the next task to be processed.
 Omit it when creating a new task.
 - `D ` - ISO format of date of the due date of the next task